Ecwid/ecwid-api-docs/includes/_products.md

 ## Upload product file

-Upload a file to a product in an Ecwid store.
+Upload a file to a product in an Ecwid store ([E-goods](https://support.ecwid.com/hc/en-us/articles/207100559-E-goods)).

 > Request example